 Feature Writing Intern | CECD

 Kansas State University

-Says a lot about me as a person; I’m employed, have at least enough direction to decide on a major, and enjoy reasonable data usage as evidenced by an in-use phone number.
+Says a lot about me as a person; I’m employed, have at least enough direction to decide on a major, and enjoy reasonable data usage as evidenced by an in-use email address.
 Killin’ it.

 5. Went to Target to buy a legitimate trash can with a cover so I can hide the fact that I ate 5 Fruit Roll-Ups in 23 minutes.

 Sometimes being an adult means admitting to your mistakes and owning your imperfections.
 Other times it means dropping $19.99 plus sales tax on a simplehuman studio 10 Liter Profile Step Trash Can and blaming the ensuing sugar crash on finals week.
 Plus, the brushed silver is pretty.

 Hmmm, maybe I should update my special skills section.
 After Ted tells the audience which chefs are going to the dessert round, of course.